oauth-wg/oauth-v2-1/oauth-2.1.md

-As the redirect URI alone is not enough to distinguish public native app clients from confidential web clients, it is REQUIRED in Section 8.4 that the client type be recorded during client registration to enable the server to determine the client type and act accordingly.
+As the redirect URI alone is not enough to distinguish public native app clients from confidential web clients, it is REQUIRED in Section ??? that the client type be recorded during client registration to enable the server to determine the client type and act accordingly.

-App-claimed "https" scheme redirect URIs have some advantages compared to other native app redirect options in that the identity of the destination app is guaranteed to the authorization server by the operating system.
+App-claimed `https` scheme redirect URIs have some advantages compared to other native app redirect options in that the identity of the destination app is guaranteed to the authorization server by the operating system.
 For this reason, native apps SHOULD use them over